User experience design principles

 Design is Still for Your Users, Not Only for Your Brands

 Understanding your audience demographics is key to focusing your design goals.
-Your organization should think about how your brand identity, design concept, and website content layout will be perceived by that audience and if it will meet their accessibility requirements.
+Your organization should consider how your brand identity, design concept, and website content layout will be perceived by that audience and if it will meet their accessibility requirements.
 Visual hierarchy guides users through content while maintaining aesthetic appeal, incorporating proper grid systems and responsive design principles for optimal user experience.
-To find your guiding light you can consider utilizing tools such as Peter Morville’s UX honeycomb.
+To find your guiding light, consider utilizing tools such as Peter Morville’s UX honeycomb.
 Always consider if any design decision will make the product more useful, usable, findable, credible, accessible, desirable, and valuable.
-If it’s a choice between aesthetics in design and function think about what matters more to your user.
+If choosing between aesthetics in design and function, consider what matters more to your user.

 Choose Artistic Concepts & Typography with Care